Ukraine needs investors to rebuild its war-torn economy. A huge effort is already underway - KESQ

 Attracting private investment

-The Ukraine Development Fund aims to raise so-called concessionary capital from governments and development finance institutions, and then use that to attract private investment.
+The Ukraine Development Fund aims to raise so-called concessionary capital from governments and development banks, and then use that to attract private investment.
 Concessionary capital is provided on more favorable terms and can include debt issued at below-market interest rates or equity from investors asking for lower returns.

 “The idea here is you can scale that initial concessionary capital by some orders of magnitude and thereby increase the firepower of the fund to invest across various sectors of the economy,” Hall told CNN.